History of the Italy national football team: Vicini years and World Cup runners-up with Sacchi (1986–1994)

-1996–2000: European Championship runners-up
+Euro 2000 runners-up (1996–2000)

-Italy did not progress beyond the group stage at the finals of Euro 1996.
-Having defeated Russia 2–1 but losing to the Czech Republic by the same score, Italy required a win to be sure of progressing.
-Gianfranco Zola failed to convert a decisive penalty in a 0–0 draw against Germany, who eventually won the tournament.
-During the qualifying campaign for the 1998 World Cup, Italy drew 0–0 to England on the last day of Group 2 matches as Italy finished in second place, one point behind England.
-Italy were then required to go through the play-off against Russia, advancing 2–1 on aggregate on 15 November 1997 with the winner coming from Pierluigi Casiraghi.
-In the final tournament, Italy found themselves in another critical shootout for the third World Cup in a row.
-The Italian side, where Alessandro Del Piero and Baggio renewed the controversial staffetta ("relay") between Mazzola and Rivera from 1970, held the eventual World Champions and host team France to a 0–0 draw after extra time in the quarter-finals, but lost 4–3 in the shootout.
-With two goals scored in this tournament, Baggio is still the only Italian player to have scored in three different FIFA World Cup editions.
+Italy, still led by Sacchi, qualified for Euro 1996 in England, but did not progress beyond the group stage.
+Having defeated Russia 2–1 and losing by the same score against the Czech Republic, Italy required a victory in their final group match against Germany to progress to the quarter-finals.
+However, Gianfranco Zola failed to convert a decisive penalty in a 0–0 draw against the Germans, who eventually won the tournament.

+Finishing second behind England in the qualification campaign for the 1998 World Cup, Italy booked a place at the final tournament after defeating Russia in a play-off, with Pierluigi Casiraghi scoring the winning goal in a 2–1 aggregate victory on 15 November 1997.
+After finishing first in their group and overcoming Norway in the second round, Italy faced a penalty shoot-out in the quarterfinals, for the third World Cup in a row.
+The Italian side, where Alessandro Del Piero and Baggio renewed the controversial staffetta (lit. 'relay') between Mazzola and Rivera from 1970, held the eventual world champions and host team, France, to a 0–0 draw after extra time, but lost 4–3 in the shoot-out.
+With two goals scored in this tournament, Baggio remains the only Italian player to have scored in three different FIFA World Cups.